CSpyridakis/homelab/README.md

 ---

+There are also some low-computation devices with limited capabilities that I use in my **Homelab**.

 ### 3. Intel NUC

+I have an Intel NUC device, more specifically a `NUC10i3FNH`, which runs `x86` experiments that, for various reasons, are more convenient to run outside of a VM.
+Or on a device like this, which can behave as an edge node in a particular application.
+This device runs `Ubuntu Server`, and its main specs are listed below.

 ![nuc device info](./doc/nuc.png)

 ### 4. Raspberry PI
+For experiments that need to run on an `ARM-based` system, a `Raspberry Pi` is also used in my Homelab.
+Similarly to the NUC device, it also runs `Ubuntu Server`.

 ![raspberry pi info](./doc/raspberry.png)

 ### 5. Jetson Nano

+Finally, for applications that require an embedded Linux system equipped with a GPU, I also have a `Jetson Nano`, which serves as my first point of experimentation in this field.

 ![jetson nano info](./doc/jetson-nano.png)

 ---